ranjanistic/knotters/CONTRIBUTING.md

 This section also listens to the contribution events of users from linked GitHub repositories via webhooks and [our own knottersbot](https://github.com/marketplace/knotters-bot), to allot XPs to users based on the same.

+The request entry point for this module starts from `/projects`.

 Apart from all this, other things like project admiration, posting snapshots, linking assets, and relevant project related logic is contained and expected to be contained in this module only.

 #### [`compete/`](compete/)